 How Does Catnip Work?
-Why It Makes Them Crazy
+It Triggers a 10-Minute High

-• Safety First: Catnip is non-toxic and impossible to overdose on.
-However, eating too much can cause a mild upset stomach (vomiting/diarrhea).
+• Safety First Catnip is non-toxic and impossible to overdose on.
+However, eating too much can cause mild digestive upset.
+Avoid giving it to pregnant cats — nepetalactone may act as a uterine stimulant.

 The effects only last about 10–15 minutes.
 After that, cats enter a “refractory period” (about 30 mins to 2 hours) where they are temporarily immune to the scent.
 Don’t waste your supply during this time!